IBM-Cloud/docs/services/mobilepush/c_android_enable.md

 # Enabling Android applications to receive {{site.data.keyword.mobilepushshort}}
 {: #tag_based_notifications}
-Last updated: 08 December 2016
+Last updated: 09 January 2017
 {: .last-updated}

 You can enable Android applications to receive push notifications to your devices.
 Android Studio is a prerequisite and is the recommended method to build Android projects.
 A basic knowledge of Android Studio is essential.